 Is ADP a good payroll program?
 Yes.
 The interface and the integrations are solid, and many people without any technological savvy will appreciate its easiness.
 Do they go above and beyond to assist clients?
 Yes.
 If it’s important to you to have 24/7 access to support, ADP has you covered.

-However, despite its standing as a solid industry leader, small businesses might want to consider a different payroll system unless it has plans to grow.
+However, despite ADP’s standing as a solid industry leader, this payroll system may not be appropriate for a small business unless it has plans to grow.